 Considering Accenture XDR for Government

 Accenture Federal Services is a wholly owned subsidiary of Accenture, focused on the unique requirements of the U.S. federal government.
 The company provides Accenture XDR for Government as a FedRAMP Moderate authorized managed service.
 Accenture XDR for Government can be purchased and deployed in a plug-and-play manner as a vendor-agnostic solution.
-It is architected today to operate at a FedRAMP High level and integrates natively with the Accenture Insights Platform for Government (AIP.IQ) for enhanced analytics.
+It is architected today to operate at a FedRAMP High level.

 XDR case study: National Gallery of Art